Skip to content

 Modifiers transform window positions after the base layout arranges them.
 The layout computes positions, then modifiers adjust the results.

 This keeps layouts simple while allowing flexible customization.
-Want the tall layout with the master on the right?
+Want the tall layout with the main area on the right?
 Wrap it with a horizontal mirror instead of writing a new layout.

 Basic usage